 Ratings and reviews

 Users in the Codewars community seem to enjoy the challenges, ranking system, and opportunities to gain honor.
-One of their biggest positives is the ability to compare your solution to others.
-You can also review more optimal solutions from experts in the space.
-Reviews from beginners report that they started out frustrated but they learned quickly and advanced their skills.
+Reviewers explain that one of their biggest positives is the ability to compare your solution to others.
+You can also see more optimal solutions from experts in the space.
+Reviews from beginners report that they started out frustrated but learned quickly and advanced their skills.

 On the other hand, some reviewers talk about the difficulties that come with community-created problems.
-Problems might be incorrectly coded, solutions marked incorrect, or the challenges will be ranked inconsistently.
-Moderators review the challenges before releasing them.
-But, it is not the same as a platform like Leetcode, where everything is pre-tested.
+For example, problems might be incorrectly coded, solutions marked incorrect, or the challenges will be ranked inconsistently.
+While moderators review the challenges before releasing them, it is not the same as a platform like Leetcode, where everything is pre-tested.

 Alternatives to Codewars